yodrew/darkroomretreat/manuscript/subset.md

 ### compost {#compost}

 - pour off liquid under trees and bushes
-- dump solids in a covered compost pile enclosed with wire fencing or plywood
+- dump solids in a covered compost pile bin
-- dust it with dirt and cover with a 30--50- layer of carbonaceous material like leaves, straw, sawdust
+- dust it with dirt and cover with a 30--50- layer of carbonaceous material like leaves, straw, or sawdust
 - also put food scraps in pile
-- let it sit for a year before use.
-Make a second pile meanwhile.
+- once full, seal it off for a year and start a second pile

 It's that simple.
-I wrote more about [____composting toilets____](https://hygienicdarkretreat.com/blog/2024/02/compost-toilet) to allay concerns and provide more details.
+I wrote more about [____composting toilets____](https://hygienicdarkretreat.com/blog/2024/02/compost-toilet) and bins to allay concerns and provide more details.

 ### paper upgrade {#paper-upgrade}